 - How do I copy my frame to another board?

 - You can copy and paste it like any other content!
-Ctrl/Cmd+C/Ctrl/Cmd+V will work as well.
-Please make sure that the board owner allows copying the board content.
+Ctrl+C/Ctrl+V (for Windows) or Cmd+C/Cmd+V (for Mac) will work as well.
+Please make sure that the Board owner allows copying the board content.

 - I cannot see the option to hide frames.
 Why?

-- If the eye icon doesn't appear on the frame's menu, please make sure that you're the board owner - you can check this in the board Sharing settings.
+- If the eye icon doesn't appear on the frame's menu, please make sure that you're the Board owner/co-onwer.
 Please note that this feature is only supported on paid plans.
+If the issue still persists, please check out the troubleshooting guide.